Foxap/pywal-compatibility-for-cool-retro-term/README.md

 Download or copy the script

-Place it wherever you want (example: you scripts folder)
+Place it wherever you want (example: your scripts folder)

 Open it in a text editor to check if the cool-retro-term.colorscheme directory is right for your system especially for the mv line (it's at the bottom)
 (mine was in /usr/lib/qt/qml/QMLTermWidget/color-schemes) (reminder that you can use the find command)